 PS 141 ab.
 A History of Budgetary Politics in the United States.
 9 units (3-0-6); second, third terms.
 This class will examine budgetary conflict at key junctures in U.S. history.
 Topics include the struggle to establish a viable fiscal system in the early days of the Republic, the ante bellum tariff, the "pension politics" of the post-Civil War era, the growth of the American welfare state, and the battle over tax and entitlement reform in the 1980s and 1990s.
 Instructor: Kiewiet.

 Law/PS/H 148 ab.
 The Supreme Court in U.S. History.
 9 units (3-0-6).
 For course description, see Law.

 Ec/PS 160 abc.
 Laboratory Experiments in the Social Sciences.
 9 units (3-3-3).
 For course description, see Economics.

 PS/Ec 172.
 Game Theory.
-9 units (3-0-6); second term.
-Prerequisites: Ec 11 or PS 12 This course is an introduction to non-cooperative game theory, with applications to political science and economics.
+9 units (3-0-6); third term.
+Prerequisites: Ec 11 or PS 12.
+This course is an introduction to non-cooperative game theory, with applications to political science and economics.
 It covers the theories of normal-form games and extensive-form games, and introduces solutions concepts that are relevant for situations of complete and incomplete information.
 The basic theory of repeated games is introduced.
 Applications are to auction theory and asymmetric information in trading models, cheap talk and voting rules in congress, among many others.
 Instructor: Tamuz.